 Nature provides a beautiful means of dispersing white light into its constituent colors.

 Rainbows

-- Rainbows are caused when sunlight enters raindrops and reflect off the back surface. - Different wavelengths of light travels at different velocity in the drop and are bent different amounts and therefor separated on the sky
+Rainbows are caused when sunlight enters raindrops and reflect off the back surface.
+Different wavelengths of light travels at different velocity in the drop and are bent different amounts and therefore separated on the sky

-- Double rainbows occur for two reflections in the raindrops (note the reversed order of the colors) - Sun is always behind you when you are looking at a rainbow and the rainbow is at 42 degrees from the incoming sunlight iClicker Quiz
+Double rainbows occur for two reflections in the raindrops (note the reversed order of the colors).